Interacting with the real blockchain

 println("Counter value: {}", currentValue);

-}Local vs Remote State
+}Local vs remote state

-By default, net.runGetMethod() queries the local emulator state when the
+By default, net.runGetMethod() queries the local emulator state when the script runs without --net.
+To query real deployed contracts without broadcasting, use the --fork-net flag:

 # Query a contract on testnet